 In the United States, federal, state and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, consumer protection laws (e.g., Section 5 of the Federal Trade Commission Act) and other similar laws (e.g., wiretapping laws).
 Numerous U.S. states have enacted comprehensive privacy laws that impose certain obligations on covered businesses, including providing specific disclosures in privacy notices and affording residents with certain rights concerning their personal data.
 As applicable, such rights may include the right to access, correct, or delete certain personal data and to opt-out of certain data processing activities, such as targeted advertising, profiling, and automated decision-making.
 The exercise of these rights may impact our business and ability to conduct our clinical trials and commercialize our product candidates, if approved.
-Certain states also impose stricter requirements for processing certain personal data, including sensitive information, such as conducting data privacy impact assessments.
-These state laws allow for statutory fines for noncompliance.
-For example, the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 (collectively, "CCPA"), applies to personal data of consumers, business representatives and employees who are California residents, and requires businesses to provide specific disclosures in privacy notices and honor requests of such individuals to exercise certain privacy rights.
-The CCPA provides for fines of up to \$7,988 per intentional violation and allows private litigants affected by certain data breaches to recover significant statutory damages.
+Certain states also impose stricter requirements for processing certain personal data, including sensitive information, such as conducting data privacy Rights Act of 200 (collectively, "CCPA"), applies to personal data of consumers, business representatives and employees who are California residents, and requires businesses to provide specific disclosures in privacy notices and honor requests of such individuals to exercise certain privacy rights.
+The CCPA provides for fines of up to \$7,988 per intentional and allows private litigants affected by certain data breaches to recover significant statutory damages.
 Similar laws are being considered in several other states, as well as at the federal and local levels, and we expect more states to pass similar laws in the future.
 The CCPA and other comprehensive U.S. state privacy laws exempt some data processed in the context of clinical trials, but these developments may further complicate compliance efforts, and increase legal risk and compliance costs for us and the third parties with whom we work.